pjworrall/distpute/README.md

 # DistPute

-Bootstrapping and development team training code for a Meteorjs/web3js based Ethereum DApp for a fictional distributed dispute resolution service for Smart Contracts.
+Bootstrapping and development team training Smart Contract code and tests for a fictional distributed dispute resolution service for Smart Contracts.